oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

  --path /home/oracle/stage/installers/weblogic-deploy.zip
  ```

-Removing unused images from the system is alway a good habit, and saves you a lot of space from your building system.
+Removing unused images from the system is always a good habit, and saves you a lot of space from your building system.
 The command below will be used for this cleanup